Seaford railway station, Adelaide

-Seaford railway station is the terminus of the Seaford line.
+Seaford railway station is the terminus of the Seaford line in South Australia.
 Situated in the southern Adelaide suburb of Seaford, it is 35.9 kilometres from Adelaide station.

 History

 Seaford station opened on 23 February 2014 as part of the extension of the line from Noarlunga Centre.
 The line between Seaford Road and Griffiths Drive follows a similar alignment to the former Willunga railway line, and Seaford station is located approximately 300m from the site of the former Moana railway station, which is now housing.

 The station is located between Griffiths Drive and Lynton Terrace and has two side platforms connected by an overhead walkway.
 It also functions as a bus interchange for the majority of bus services in this area, as well as providing a park & ride facility for approximately 450 vehicles and a kiss & ride area.